sarthak255/Desktop-Virtual-Assistant-jarvis/README.md

 ## Overview
-JARVIS is a full-fledged desktop virtual assistant designed to operate on Windows, Linux, and MacOS.
-It offers a variety of features including voice command, media control, file management, GPS tracking, task management, weather forecasting, and more.
+## Jarvis is a sophisticated desktop virtual assistant designed to streamline your workflow and enhance productivity.
+Built with advanced natural language processing and artificial intelligence, Jarvis offers a range of features including task management, scheduling, web browsing, and real-time information retrieval.
+Seamlessly integrate Jarvis into your daily routine for a more organized and efficient work environment.
 ## Features
 - Voice Command System
 - Media Control